 How to Become a Teacher in Columbus

 Columbus, the capital city of Ohio, is home to the state’s largest public school district, Columbus City Schools (CCS).
-This district oversees 109 schools and over 51,000 children each year.1 To become a teacher in the Columbus public school system, you need to complete a bachelor’s degree, a teacher preparation program, and the Ohio Assessment for Educators and apply to the Ohio Department of Education to become an Ohio certified teacher.
-Certain private and charter schools in Columbus might not require certification.
+This district oversees 113 schools and serves over 46,000 children.1 To become a teacher with CCS, you need to be certified with the Ohio State Board of Education (SBOE).
 Continue reading to find out more about Columbus teaching jobs and resources.

-Columbus School District Steps for Becoming a Teacher
+Columbus City Schools Steps for Becoming a Teacher

 Step 1: Complete the online application.